apify/apify-cli/README.md

 _See code: [src/commands/info.js](https://github.com/apifytech/apify-cli/blob/v0.3.12/src/commands/info.js)_

-## `apify init [ACTNAME]`
+## `apify init [ACTORNAME]`

 Initializes a new actor project in an existing directory.

 ```
 USAGE
-  $ apify init [ACTNAME]
+  $ apify init [ACTORNAME]

 ARGUMENTS
-  ACTNAME  Name of the actor.
+  ACTORNAME  Name of the actor.
 If not provided, you will be prompted for it.

 DESCRIPTION
   The command only creates the "apify.json" file and the "apify_storage" directory in the current directory, but will
   not touch anything else.

-  WARNING: If these files already exist, they will be overwritten!
+  WARNING: The directory at "apify_storage" will be overwritten if it already exists.
 ```

 _See code: [src/commands/init.js](https://github.com/apifytech/apify-cli/blob/v0.3.12/src/commands/init.js)_